cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 ### Tabulation solution

+{% highlight java linenos %}

+{% endhighlight %}

-# 8. All construct
+# All construct

-**Description**: Write a function that returns a 2D array containing _all the ways_ that the `target` can be constructed by concatenating elements of the `wordBank` array.
+**Description:** Write a function that returns a 2D array containing _all the ways_ that the `target` can be constructed by concatenating elements of the `wordBank` array.
 Each element of the 2D array should represent one combination that constructs the `target`.
 Elements in `wordBank` can be reused as many times as needed.

 ### Memoization solution